chiruclanDEdev/cDIS/README.md

 ---

-** If you're looking for more commands, check out https://github.com/chiruclanDEdev/cDIS-Modules! **

-== SWITCHING TO POSTGRESQL - DO NOT USE IN PRODUCTION YET! ==

 System requirements
 -------------------
-This program has only been tested on Linux but it should run on Windows, too.
+This program has only been tested on Linux but it should run on Windows and Mac OSX, too.

 Software requirements
 ---------------------